“To be successful you must serve—not be served.”

-Although John F. Savage was a giant in the financial services industry, he was best known as a caring, practical, and humorous man who inspired those he met and gave back to his community.
+Although John F. Savage was a giant in the financial services industry, he was best known as a caring, practical, and humorous man.
+He inspired everyone he met, and graciously gave back to his community.

 John Savage founded Savage and Associates in 1957 from a tiny office with no secretary.
-In just 14 years, the agency grew from approximately $4 million in annual production to over $50 million.
-John was a Qualifying and Life Member of the Million Dollar Round Table and principle speaker at conventions and seminars worldwide.
+In just 14 years, the agency grew from approximately $4 million in life insurance production to more than $30 million.
+John was a Qualifying and Life Member of the Million Dollar Round Table and a principal speaker at conventions and seminars worldwide.

 John Savage died of leukemia in 1993, but the company he helped build is recognized today as one of the 100 largest insurance and financial service agencies in the United States, according to the General Agents Management Association.